Sitka, Alaska: Port

-The United States Coast Guard plans to homeport one of its Sentinel class cutters in Sitka.
+The United States Coast Guard plans to homeport one of its Sentinel-class cutters in Sitka.

 Arts and culture

 There are 22 buildings and sites in Sitka that appear in the National Register of Historic Places.

 On October 18, Alaska celebrates Alaska Day to commemorate the Alaska purchase.
 The City of Sitka holds an annual Alaska Day Festival.
 This week-long event includes a reenactment ceremony of the signing of the Alaska purchase, as well as interpretive programs at museums and parks, special exhibits, aircraft displays and film showings, receptions, historic sites and buildings tours, food, prose writing contest essays, Native and other dancing, and entertainment and more.
 The first recorded Alaska Day Festival was held in 1949.

 Government

 The City and Borough of Sitka is a Unified Home Rule city.

-The home rule charter of the City and Borough of Sitka was adopted on December 2, 1971, for the region of the Greater Sitka Borough, which included Mt.
-Edgecumbe on Japonski Island and Port Alexander and Baranof Warm Springs on Baranof Island.
+The home rule charter of the City and Borough of Sitka was adopted on December 2, 1971, for the region of the Greater Sitka Borough, which included Japonski Island and Port Alexander and Baranof Warm Springs on Baranof Island.
 The city was incorporated on September 24, 1963.
 On October 23, 1973, the city of Port Alexander was detached from the borough.